How to Apply

 Individuals and families lead healthy lives through access to quality medical services including physical, dental, and behavioral health; prevent and respond to family violence, child abuse and neglect, and suicide; encompasses efforts to create healthy systems and environments.

-In addition to program-specific metrics, all funded agencies must be able to report:
+• In addition to program-specific metrics, all funded agencies had to report:

 Community Care Fund Home | About the CCF | Past Grantee Agencies